 Muswellbrook Shire Council Community Services Team convene and facilitate the Upper Hunter Community Services Interagency, government and non-government service providers including disability service providers participate in the network, the aim of the network is to improve referral processes for vulnerable individuals and families.
 The networks meet 6 times per year;

-Provision of information through the Muswellbrook Shire Council Facebook and website about events and activities encouraging participation council@muswellbrook.nsw.gov.au muswellbrook.nsw.gov.au
+Provision of information through the Muswellbrook Shire Council Facebook and website about events and activities encouraging participation

 Provision of information to community members about emergencies such as fires and flooding events.